Mobilecode-Studio/Site/docs/extensions-API.md

 <!--
-//ide.wait(function(), time) --wait before executing next action .. removed this for the main time

 //Tips for extension
 1) using `const` for extension makes it private(seems for some types, it best to use `let` instead of `const`)